 VERMONT Miscellaneous provisions (continued) available resources, that shall, among other things, provide education, information, and training on overdose prevention, intervention, and response, including the status of legal possession of substances and harm reduction supplies, to individuals living with opioid use disorder and participating in needle and syringe exchange programs, recovery programs, residential substance use disorder treatment programs, or correctional services. § 4774 - opioid abatement special fund; funds shall be used, among other things, to expand syringe service programs, specifically providing comprehensive syringe services programs with more wraparound services, including linkages to treatment, access to sterile syringes, and linkages to care and treatment of infectious diseases.
 H.B.
 222, Sec.
 3b - Presentation; Needle and Syringe Services - On or before February 15, 2024, the Department of Health, in consultation with stakeholders, including needle and syringe service providers, individuals with lived experience of injection-use drugs, other community-based service providers, and representatives from regions of the state without a fixed site for syringe service programs, shall present to the House Committee on Human Services and to the Senate Committee on Health and Welfare information addressing: (1) unmet needle and syringe service needs throughout the state; (2) required resources to ensure equitable access to needle and syringe services throughout the state; and (3) who is best positioned to provide needle and syringe services.
-Recently proposed legislation Yes.
-See Pending Federal and State Legislation.
+Recently proposed legislation None

-VIRGINIA Statute(s) and • VA.
-CODE ANN. § 18.2-265.1 (West 2023) (definition) regulation(s) • VA.
-CODE ANN. § 32.1-45.4 (West 2023) (comprehensive harm reduction programs) • VA.
-CODE ANN. § 54.1-3466 (West 2023) (possession or distribution of controlled paraphernalia; definition of controlled paraphernalia; evidence; exceptions) • VA.
-CODE ANN. § 54.1-3467 (West 2023) (distribution of hypodermic needles or syringes, gelatin capsules, quinine or any of its salts) Effective date(s) of SSP • July 1, 2017 (§§ 32.1-45.4 and 54.1-3467) provisions • July 1, 2020 (§ 54.1-3466) Does state allow SSPs by Yes. statute/regulation?
-Type of program Comprehensive harm reduction programs Are syringes considered Yes, but with exceptions. drug paraphernalia? \$ 19 2 265 1 "drug normalis" in chidag have down in § 18.2-265.1 - "drug paraphernalia" includes hypodermic syringes, needles, and other objects intended for use or designed for use in parenterally injecting controlled substances into the human body. into the number oody. § 54.1-3466 - the criminal provisions related to possession or distribution of controlled paraphernalia shall not apply to a person who possesses or distributes controlled paraphernalia on behalf of or for the benefit of a comprehensive harm reduction program or a person who possesses controlled paraphernalia obtained from a comprehensive harm reduction program. § 54.1-3467 - distribution by any method of any hypodermic needles or syringes shall be restricted to licensed pharmacists or to others who have a license or permit from the board.
-However, nothing in this section shall prohibit the dispensing or distributing of hypodermic needles and syringes: (1) by persons authorized by the state health commissioner pursuant to a comprehensive harm reduction program who are acting in accordance with the standards and protocols of such program for the duration of the declared public health emergency; and (2) by persons authorized to dispense naloxone in accordance with the provisions of law and who, in conjunction with such dispensing of naloxone, dispenses or distributes hypodermic Drogram components needles and syringes. § 32.1-45.4 - the commissioner or his designee may authorize Program components the director of a local department of health, or any other ine unector of a local department of health, of any other
+VIRGINIA Statute(s) and regulation(s) VA.
+CODE ANN. § 18.2-265.1 (West 2025) (definition) VA.
+CODE ANN. § 32.1-45.4 (West 2025) (comprehensive harm reduction programs) VA.
+CODE ANN. § 54.1-3466 (West 2025) (possession or distribution of controlled paraphernalia; definition of controlled paraphernalia; evidence; exceptions) • VA.
+CODE ANN. § 54.1-3467 (West 2025) (distribution of hypodermic needles or syringes, gelatin capsules, quinine or any of its salts) Effective date(s) of SSP provisions July 1, 2017 (§§ 32.1-45.4 and 54.1-3467) July 1, 2020 (§ 54.1-3466) Does state allow SSPs by statute/regulation?
+Yes.
+Type of program Comprehensive harm reduction programs Are syringes considered drug paraphernalia?
+Yes, but with exceptions. § 18.2-265.1 - "drug paraphernalia" includes hypodermic syringes, needles, and other objects intended for use or designed for use in parenterally injecting controlled substances into the human body. § 54.1-3466 - the criminal provisions related to possession or distribution of controlled paraphernalia shall not apply to a person who possesses or distributes controlled paraphernalia on behalf of or for the benefit of a comprehensive harm reduction program or a person who possesses controlled paraphernalia obtained from a comprehensive harm reduction program. § 54.1-3467 - distribution by any method of any hypodermic needles or syringes shall be restricted to licensed pharmacists or to others who have a license or permit from the board.
+However, nothing in this section shall prohibit the dispensing or distributing of hypodermic needles and syringes: (1) by persons authorized by the state health commissioner pursuant to a comprehensive harm reduction program who are acting in accordance with the standards and protocols of such program for the duration of the declared public health emergency; and (2) by persons authorized to dispense naloxone in accordance with the provisions of law and who, in conjunction with such dispensing of naloxone, dispenses or distributes hypodermic Program components needles and syringes. § 32.1-45.4 - the commissioner or his designee may authorize the director of a local department of health, or any other